ronpicard/colored-petri-net-design-studio/README.md

 For anything else, please see the included Colored Petri Net report.

 First, please open a new project from the ColoredPetriNetDeveloper seed.
 Then click into the "Network" component.
-Intructions are available within this "Instructions" component if needed.
+Instructions are available within this "Instructions" component if needed.

 These instructions refer to the CPN Network example that is included with our model.
 However, they should generalize to all models.